icopy-site/awesome/docs/awesome/awesome-angular.md

 * [msw](https://github.com/mswjs/msw) - Seamless REST/GraphQL API mocking library for browser and Node.js.
 * [msw-lens](https://github.com/hypertheory-labs/msw-lens) - A tool that generates AI‑readable project state snapshots so any model can understand your mocked APIs, active scenarios, and context without manual explanation.
 * [shallow-render](https://github.com/getsaf/shallow-render) - Angular testing made easy with shallow rendering and easy mocking.
-* [@storybookjs/testing-angular](https://github.com/storybookjs/testing-angular) - Testing utilities that allow you to reuse your stories in your unit tests.
 * [ngx-testbox](https://github.com/kirill-kolomin/ngx-testbox) - A comprehensive testing utility library for Angular applications that simplifies test writing and improves test reliability.
 You will find this library useful for unit, integration, and e2e testing.
 * [ng-automocks](https://github.com/MillerSvt/ng-automocks) - It simplifies Angular testing by auto-generating mocks for components, directives, pipes, modules, and services using Jest, removing manual stubbing.
 * [jest-angular-test-verifier](https://github.com/Neizan93/jest-angular-test-verifier) - Jest reporter that verifies Angular components, services, directives, and other file types have matching test files.